D-Agar/D-Agar/README.md

-I'm a final year Computer Science undergraduate, studying at the University of York
+Masters student studying Data Science at The University of York.

 I am interested in:
   - Data Science